gentakojima/tangelamerkel/README.md

-  --force-setup  Force the initial setup, automatically called first time --refresh-all  Refresh all users, even if known to be already validated --group GROUP  Specify the group handle (use the @name)
+  --force-setup  Force the initial setup, automatically called first time --refresh-all  Refresh all users, even if known to be already validated --group GROUP  Specify the group handle (use the @name) --human-output  Print the output with usernames when available
 ```

 First time you will be asked for an [API key, API hash](https://my.telegram.org/)